gabrielruiu/spring-cloud-config-server-redis/README.md

 * There is no support for versioned properties, and therefore, all responses returned by the Redis config server will contain a ```null``` version.
+* There is no support for serving plain text files.
+See [Cloud Config documentation](http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html#_serving_plain_text) for more info
 * As can be seen in the example above, the property-sources are profile specific